Rashid36016/Reverse-vending-machine-with-Double-Shaft-Shredder-by-Machine-Learning/README.md

-# Reverse Vending Machine (RVM) with Double Shaft Auto/Timed Shredder
+# Reverse-vending-machine-with-Double-Shaft-Shredder-by-Machine-Learning

 ## Project Overview

-This project presents a Reverse Vending Machine (RVM) designed to collect and process plastic bottles.
-The system integrates artificial intelligence, embedded systems, and mechanical design to automate validation and shredding.

-The machine detects bottles using a YOLO-based model, verifies them using sensors, and processes them through a double shaft shredding mechanism.
+This project presents a smart Reverse Vending Machine (RVM) designed to accept recyclable plastic bottles, verify them using artificial intelligence and sensor-based validation, and process them using a double shaft shredding mechanism.

+The system integrates AI, embedded systems, and mechanical design to create an efficient and automated recycling solution.

 ---

 ## Objectives

-* Automate plastic bottle collection
+* To automate plastic bottle collection and validation
-* Validate objects using AI and sensors
-* Reduce waste volume through shredding
+* To reduce waste volume through shredding
+* To prevent invalid inputs using AI and sensors
-* Develop an integrated mechatronic system
+* To develop an integrated mechatronic recycling system

 ---

+## Key Features

+* AI-based object detection using YOLO
+* Real-time image capture using ESP32-S3 CAM
+* Sensor-based validation (IR / proximity)
+* Double shaft shredding system
+* Automatic and timed motor control
+* Feedback system (LED / thermal printer)

+---

 ## System Architecture

-### Detection Layer
+### 1. Detection Layer (Artificial Intelligence)

-The ESP32-S3 CAM captures images and the YOLO model detects whether the object is a valid bottle.
+The system captures images using the ESP32-S3 CAM and processes them through a YOLO-based object detection model to identify whether the inserted object is a valid plastic bottle.

-### Validation Layer
+### 2. Validation Layer (Sensors)

-Sensors such as IR or proximity sensors confirm the presence and correctness of the object.
+Sensors are used to confirm the presence and correctness of the object, reducing false positives and ensuring reliability.

-### Processing Layer
+### 3. Processing Layer (Mechanical System)

-A double shaft shredder crushes the bottle to reduce volume and prepare it for recycling.
+A double shaft shredder is used to crush the bottle.
+This reduces volume and prepares the material for recycling.

 ---

 ## Working Principle

-1. User inserts a bottle
+1. The user inserts a plastic bottle
-2. Image is captured
+2. The camera captures an image
-3. YOLO model detects the object
+3. The YOLO model performs object detection
 4. Sensors validate the input
-5. If valid, the shredder activates
+5. If the object is valid:

+   * The shredder motor is activated
-6. Bottle is crushed
+6. The bottle is shredded
-7. System provides output feedback
+7. The system provides output feedback

 ---

-## Shredder System
+## Shredder Mechanism

-The machine uses a double shaft shredding mechanism where two shafts rotate in opposite directions.
-Blades attached to the shafts grip and cut the bottle, improving efficiency and reducing jamming.
+The system utilizes a double shaft shredding mechanism:

+* Two shafts rotate in opposite directions
+* Blades mounted on the shafts grip and cut the material
+* This configuration improves efficiency and reduces the risk of jamming

 ---

 ## Control System

-* Automatic mode: activates when a valid object is detected
+### Automatic Mode

+The shredder is activated automatically upon successful detection and validation.

+### Timed Mode

-* Timed mode: runs for a fixed duration to prevent overload
+The motor operates for a predefined duration to prevent overload and ensure safe operation.

 ---